 Purpose and Use of This Report

-- Assessment and Learning—To provide data to hospitals to facilitate internal assessment and learning in thepatient safety improvement process, rather than as a basis for determining punitive actions or for external judgment of hospital performance.
+- Assessment and Learning—To provide data to nursing homes to facilitate internal assessment and learning in the patient safety improvement process.

-- Supplemental Information—To provide supplemental information to help hospitals identify areas of strength and areas with potential for improvement in patient safety culture.
+- Supplemental Information—To provide supplemental information to help nursing homes identify their strengths and areas with potential for improvement in patient safety culture.

 Return to Contents